 Parents: Barry and Karen Kerkaert

 Hayden Kerkaert wants to serve as a Minnesota Pork Ambassador to promote pork and better the industry.
 He believes an important audience to inform are students.
 “We need to educate the future of America about what we do with our animals and how we raise them,” said Kerkaert.
 His passion is traced back to his experiences working with livestock knowledge bowl, livestock judging and has shown pigs nationally.
-Kerkaert has also gained skills like a strong work ethic and responsibility by working for Pipestone Systems, Pipestone Livestock Auction Market, and Rule Sheep System.
+Kerkaert has also gained skills like a strong work ethic and responsibility by working for Pipestone Managements, Pipestone Livestock Auction Market, and Rule Sheep System.
 Kerkaert will attend South Dakota State University in the fall to begin studies in animal science.
 From there he plans to get his Doctor of Veterinary Medicine degree with a specialization in swine at Kansas State University.

 Parents: David and Angela Homann

 Taylor Homann will be a freshman at the University of Minnesota – Twin Cities this fall pursuing a degree in biology.
 She is interested in the field of public health and hopes to incorporate her passion for the swine industry with her love of helping people.
 “I’m especially interested in the field of public health and believe education about pork is key to the success of both the public health and pork industries,” said Homann.
 Through high school Homann gained many valuable experiences being active in 4-H, FFA, and competitive speech.
 She desires to be a Minnesota Pork Ambassador to expand her skills and knowledge while also engaging others in conversations about agriculture.